mxsotomayor/zenith-web-portal/README.md

-# Zenith Portal - create your web portals for free
+# Zenith Portal

-## What is Zenith?
+## What is Zenith Portal?

-Zenith is an initiative that intend to give for free an integration of Nextjs v15 and Strapi CMS.
+Zenith Portal (just NextJS v15 under the hood) is a free template that integrate Nextjs 15 with Strapi Headless CMS.

+Through this repo my intention is give a simple but robust base for developers that are struggling integrating Nextjs and Strapi.

-## What is this repository?
+## What is Zenith CMS?

-coming soon!
+coming soon! [not published yet]

-## Where Zenith CMS?
+## Where's the Zenith CMS?

-coming soon!
+coming soon! [not published yet]